The Montagu Hospital is a 40-bed unit with a Casualty Department, Maternity section, beds for ill adults and children, and a small operating theatre.

 Secondarily: to assist and support the staff; to stimulate the support of the public; to provide amenities, facilities and equipment.
 (One of the first projects involved a much-needed lick of paint for the hospital!!)

-Funding for the "Friends" is received via donations from local businesses and residents, the sale of donated items at a bric-a-brac stall at the village market every month-end, proceeds from sponsored golf days, dinner dances and legacies.
+Funding for the "Friends" is received via donations from local farmers, local businesses and residents, the sale of donated items at a bric-a-brac stall at the village market every month-end, proceeds from sponsored golf days, dinner dances and legacies.
 Financial support has also been received from local churches, overseas institutions and even the biker rally members who visit Montagu regularly.

 * a remodelled Casualty Department